Zaneham/zblas/docs/CALLING_CONVENTION.md

 - Array parameters point to the first element.
 The routines compute offsets from the base using the increment parameters.

-- Negative increments are supported (Phase 2).
+- Negative increments are supported.
 The starting position is adjusted per BLAS convention: `offset = (1-N)*INC*8`.